classicalliu/ckb-wallet-demo/README.md

 It's a demo to show how to integrate lumos into a wallet or an exchange project.

-It's just a demo, so it don't have account password, and save private key just in plaintext. **Don't imitate this in production**.
+It's just a demo, so it doesn't have account password, and save private key just in plaintext. **Don't imitate this in production**.

 It has the following functions.